AmericanskyAndy/Odin-Project-1-odin-recipes/README.md

 # Odin-Recipes

-The content of this project will be building a basic recipe website to demonstrate my skills in HTML
+The content of this project will be building a basic recipe website to demonstrate my skills in HTML5 using multiple elements and different text styles.